Soft Blueberry Button Cookies

 - Drop dough by rounded tablespoonfuls 2 in. apart onto ungreased baking sheets.
 Press four blueberries into each cookie to resemble a button.

-- Bake 13-15 minutes or until edges begin to brown.
+- Bake until edges begin to brown, 13-15 minutes.
 Remove from pans to wire racks to cool slightly.

 - In a small bowl, mix glaze ingredients until smooth.
 Spoon over warm cookies.
 Let stand until set.
 Store in airtight containers.